UMR student about to make a shot with a basketball in hand.

 1. You can list yourself as a free agent in as many divisions within a league as you’d like.
 You will be visible to all members of the site and can request to join teams, or post information about yourself so teams can request to add you to their team.

-**Note** IMLeagues offers a live support button in the top right corner of all pages, please use this button if you encounter any difficulties.
+Note: IMLeagues offers a live support button in the top right corner of all pages, please use this button if you encounter any difficulties.

 The University of Minnesota Rochester is committed to having an environment free of sexual misconduct.

-UMR has three dedicated lactation spaces:
+UMR supports mothers by providing dedicated lactation spaces:

 • University Square room 308A